Don’t look for a button on a paintbrush

-Not only did everyone in the world become photographers, but artists of photography at the same time.
+Not only did everyone in the world become photographers but artists at the same time.

-My unfounded definition of “surreal” is so broad and simplistic (sur-real), it includes impressionistic, abstract, dada, modern, expressionistic, pop–any tampering that leads away from the original, unfiltered capture.
+A plausible definition of “surreal” photography is the most broad and simplistic (sur–real) and means any tampering that leads away from the original, unfiltered capture.

 A lot of it is horrible (Snapchat monkey masks, for example).
-A lot of well-renowned, allegedly dazzling photography (for example, children burned and scarred in war) is horrible.
-Both awful.
+A lot of acclaimed, unfiltered photography (for example, children burned and scarred in war) is horrible.

-Image editing programs wrenched serious photography from the members-only darkrooms, galleries, and pros’ magazines.
+Image editing programs wrenched serious photography from members-only darkrooms, galleries, and magazines.